JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

 print(f'Numeric values - {numeric_count}')
 ```
 ![Output of amount value characteristics](/Screenshots/Val%20Character.png)
-- Values ['Series C', 'Seed', 'Pre-series A'] indicates wrong enteries, they were pushed to their respective column 'stage column'
+- Values ['Series C', 'Seed', 'Pre-series A'] indicates wrong entries, they were pushed to their respective column 'stage column'
 - All dollar symbols were dropped
 - The dahes '-' were dropped and replaced with nan
-- All values with rupee symbols where converted to dollors by multiplying the respective values by the average exchange rate
+- All values with rupee symbols where converted to dollars by multiplying the respective values by the average exchange rate
 ![currency conversion](/Screenshots/Conversion.png)

 The corrections in amount column was done using the code: